DDMAL/linkedmusic-website/references.md

 Mäkelä, Eetu, Juha Törnroos, Thea Lindquist, and Eero Hyvönen.
 2017.
 “WW1LOD: An Application of CIDOC-CRM to World War 1 Linked Data.” *International Journal on Digital Libraries* 18 (4):333–43. https://doi.org/10.1007/s00799-016-0186-2.

 Mandal, Sukumar.
 2022.
 “Integration of Linked Open Data Authorities with OpenRefine : A Methodology for Libraries.” *Library Philosophy and Practice (e-Journal)*, no. 7195 (May):11. https://digitalcommons.unl.edu/libphilprac/7195.

+Marrero, Monica, and Antoine Issac.
+2022.
+“Implementation and Evaluation of a Multilingual Search Pilot in the Europeana Digital Library.”
+In *Linking Theory and Practice of Digital Libraries:, 13541:93–105*.
+Lecture Notes in Computer Science.
+Padua, Italy: Springer International Publishing. https://doi.org/10.1007/978-3-031-16802-4.

 Matienzo, Mark, Elizabeth Russey Roke, and Scott Carlson.
 2017.
 “Creating a Linked Data-Friendly Metadata Application Profile for Archival Description.”
 In *Proc.
 Int’l Conf. on Dublin Core and Metadata Applications 2017*, 112–16.
 Posters.
 Washington DC, United States. https://doi.org/10.48550/arXiv.1710.09688.